-"Amazeballs" is how Whangarei high flying entertainer Luke Bird describes being a judge on Maori Television show The Stage - Haka Fusion.
+"Amazeballs" is how Whangarei high flying entertainer Luke Bird describes being a judge on Maori Television show

 The competition is described as not being just for the kapa haka elite but for those passionate about performance.